qcsystudio/autocreatetable/README.en.md

     # default use max month table name to reference.
     # you can usexxxx_$\{yyyyMM\}:referenceTableName to set up a reference table name. [max] is use max month table . [min] is use min month table .
     tables: xxxx_$\{yyyyMM\}
+    # target database type support mysql、oracle、postgresql、guassdb.if null will use spring.jpa.database。
+    # if spring.jpa.database and autocreatetable.dbtype is null will use mysql
+  dbtype:

 ```